Travel with or without your own bike?

 Trains beyond the UK

 For trips beyond the UK, Eurotunnel Le Shuttle has bike provision and Eurostar is another possibility; not just to France either, but to the Netherlands, Belgium, Germany and Switzerland.
-Check the website for their interactive map that shows clearly which routes require a change of train.
-Their search form is useful for finding the best Eurostar journey and connections, ticket prices and deals.
+Eurostar’s interactive map shows very clearly which routes require a change of train, which is always useful to know in advance when taking the bike.
+Also, their search form is useful for finding the best Eurostar journey and connections, ticket prices and deals.
 Voyages-SNCF (previously Rail Europe) is also useful for searching for journeys and ticket prices, and never forget to check the inimitable man in seat 61 .

 Long-distant coaches UK